vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 the bowel movement, I felt largely fine, though still a little sluggish.

+Slight abdominal discomfort continued through the day, and it seemed to be higher up than before (above the belly).

+At around 3:50 PM I decided to initiate a teleconsultation.
+I requested a teleconsultation via Teladoc (through my insurance).
+I filled in my history and indicated that my problem was a type of pain.
+I gave my phone number and was told I'll get a callback shortly.
+I got a callback within a minute.

+The doctor who called me asked me a bunch of questions that elicited some portion of the details shared here.
+Based on my answers, he said that I didn't fit in any particular condition based on the information, but he recommended going to urgent care where they may do a physical exam and run blood tests and a urine test.
+The urine test would be on-site.
+I asked about kidney stones and he said that the urine test would help with determining that.

+I went to the Milvia Urgent Care facility of Sutter Health, arriving there a little before 5:30 PM, but they had a long enough queue of patients until their closing time, so I left with the intention of returning on a later date.

 ## Potential causes and aggravating factors

 ### Aftermath of dental cleaning